Explore this course:

 Autism Spectrum Disorders

 Language and Behaviour

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.
 You'll find out what makes us special.

-MSc: 2 or 3 years part-time by distance learning
+MSc: 2 or 3 years part-time via distance learning

-Postgraduate Diploma: 2 years part-time by distance learning
+Postgraduate Diploma: 2 years part-time via distance learning

-Postgraduate Certificate: 1 year part-time by distance learning
+Postgraduate Certificate: 1 year part-time via distance learning

-For part-time, distance learning students not based in the UK, attendance at study blocks is recommended but optional.
+Attendance at study blocks is normally compulsory.
+However, for part-time, distance learning students not based in the UK, it is recommended but optional.